home-assistant/developers.home-assistant/docs/core/entity/update.md

 | 'SUPPORT_INSTALL' | The update can be installed from Home Assistant.
 | 'SUPPORT_PROGRESS' | This integration is able to provide progress information
 | 'SUPPORT_SPECIFIC_VERSION' | A specific version of an update can be installed using the `update.install` service.
-althought is it better if it can be extracted from the device or service API. on the installation process.
+Although it is better if the version can be extracted from the device or service API during the installation process.
 If omitted, Home Assistant will try to provide,

 ## Methods